If you have any signs that make you suspect that you may be having a heart attack, please do not delay in seeking medical help! Every minute matters!

 Prevention is always the best medicine.
 South Strand Cardiology strongly endorses focusing on your heart health to stop or decrease the chance of developing a heart condition in the first place.
 Lifestyle changes such as following a heart-healthy plant-based diet, quitting smoking, limiting alcohol intake, and exercising regularly can be hugely beneficial.

 Our cardiac care practice is aimed towards the treatment and management of heart conditions using monitoring tools and the latest scientific research available.
 Our goal is to help you to improve your quality of life even if your heart or vascular condition cannot be readily cured.
-If you are concerned about your heart health, contact us to schedule an appointment today.
+If you are concerned about your heart health, contact us.